 Mediterranean: For highly-rated Mediterranean cuisine with a Middle-Eastern twist, head to The Vine Leaves in Vaughan Road, where the kitchen team is led by a former Harvey Nichols Head Chef.

-European: Jay's in Southdown Road first opened as a delicatessan before growing to become a cafe.
-As it grew in popularity, the owners then branches out to open as a restaurant from Thursday to Saturday, serving a range of grills and excellent main courses.
+European: Jay's in Southdown Road first opened as a delicatessen before growing to become a cafe.
+As it grew in popularity, the owners then branched out to open as a restaurant from Thursday to Saturday, serving a range of grills and excellent main courses.

 Italian: For a good selection of pizzas and pastas, head to Harpenden's Prezzo restaurant, which is housed within a lovely building on Leyton Road.
 Pizza devotees should try The Yard Pizzeria in Luton Road.